makinacorpus/makina-slides/plone/ploneconf2015-happy-hacking-with-plone.md

 --------------------------------------------------------------------------------

-# The Plone Theming editor!!
+# The Plone Theming editor!

 Already a "hacking" tool: